CASP-Systems-BU/Gadget/README.md

 ##  Reproducing the EuroSys22 results

-We have prepared a docker image (with compiled Gadget and DBs installed) for reviewers.
-Please see [here](./reproduceEuroSysResults) for a detailed description of reproducing the  results presented in the EuroSys22 conference.
+**We have prepared CloudLab profile and a container image (with compiled Gadget and KV stores installed) for reviewers.
+Please see [here](./reproduceEuroSysResults) for a detailed description of reproducing the results presented in the EuroSys22 conference.**

 ## Install and Run Gadget